Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 VPN Comparison Table

-Use our table below to compare our favorite VPNs for Canada side by side, based on their individual test ratings, free trial duration, and cheapest price.
+Compare our favorite VPNs for Canada side by side, based on their logging policy, server network, Netflix access, free trial duration, and cheapest price.

-NordVPN is easily the most effective VPN to use in Canada, or to get a Canadian IP address from outside the country.
+NordVPN is our favorite VPN to use in Canada, or to get a Canadian IP address from abroad.

-Thanks to an exceptionally fast server network spreading across 127 that uses gold-standard connection protocols and security technology, NordVPN is a great fit for the privacy conscious as well as the entertainment seekers.
+With an exceptional server network covering 127 countries, and solid security practices, NordVPN is a great fit for privacy conscious users and entertainment seekers alike.

-When we tested the VPN with popular Canadian streaming services and content libraries, it unblocked all of them with ease, including Netflix, DAZN, Fubo, and CBC Gem.
+When we tested the VPN with popular Canadian streaming platforms, it unblocked all of them with ease, including Crave, CBC Gem, DAZN, and Canada’s Netflix library.

 We didn’t even need to select specific streaming servers – all of its standard Canadian servers worked instantly and streamed in high resolution.